theonion/dehumanizer/README.md

 Alternatively, you can just run the whole damn thing via supervisor, which will make the site available on port 80:

     > supervisord

+TODO:

+ - GIF frame duration
+ - One picture are a time
+ - retry links
+ - implement 'history'